How It Works

 v

-Audit log + return response to agent
+Audit log + response returned to agent (directly, or via the poll endpoint for approved writes)

 Key Concepts